 - Access the MariaDB database.

-Grant all privileges to the Magento account you created for the local:
+Grant all privileges to the account that you created:

 grant all privileges on <database> to '<account>'@'localhost' identified by '<password>';